-These birds come in many different colors and sizes.
+These birds come in many colors and sizes.
 The macaw comes from the true parrot family.
 The sulphur-crested cockatoo comes from the cockatoo family.
 There is another group called the New Zealand parrot.

 Your kids could have a bird party and wear paper plate bird masks.
 Here is a sulphur-crested cockatoo paper plate mask that your kids can make.

-There are several different types of cockatoos.
+There are several types of cockatoos.
 They come in different colors and sizes.
 The sulphur-crested cockatoo is white with yellow feathers on its head.
 It also has a black beak.

 Sometimes these birds can be pets, but they are very demanding.
 They are very loud and like to chew on wood and other materials.
 In the wild they can even be considered as pests in some countries.